thegauravthakur/is-validator/README.md

 # is-validator
-A runtime validator and a schema generator with the final schema as a JSON object which could be easily shared and stored
+A zero dependency, light weight runtime validator and a schema generator with the final schema as a JSON object which could be easily shared and stored

 ## Guide
 ### Generate a Schema